JaydenElliott/gstreamer-rs-toolbox/README.md

-# Gstreamer Toolbox - for Rust and C plugin development
+# 🧰 Gstreamer Toolbox (Rust and C) 🧰

-**This repo is currently in progress**
+**Note: The list below is currently in progress**

-A collection of resources I found useful when writing custom gstreamer plugins in Rust.
+A collection of useful documentation, tools, code snippets and articles for writing Gstreamer applications.
 Anyone deep enough in the gstreamer ecosystem knows how difficult it can be to find up to date documentation or examples on specific plugins/tools.
-Written as a place to store all the useful resources, tools and snippets I find, I hope this can help some others also.
+Hopefully this guide can give you a hand navigating this space.

 ⚙️ Feel free to update the list with any resources you might have with a PR ⚙️